MarioMingarro/ClimaRep/README.md

 > `study_area`: An `sf` object defining the overall study region.

-> `th`: The percentile `threshold` for determining representativeness in both scenarios (e.g., 0.9 for the 90th percentile of distances within the input `polygon`).
+> `th`: The percentile `threshold` for determining representativeness in both scenarios (e.g., 0.9 for the 90th percentile of distances within the reference `polygon`).

 > `model`: `Character string` identifying the climate model (e.g., "MIROC6").
 This is used in output filenames for clear identification.